What is a Neural Network?

 Artificial neural networks are built based on inspiration from the biological brain.
 The human brain contains billions of neurons connected in complex ways, transmitting electrical signals to process information; similarly, artificial neural networks consist of many artificial neurons (software units) connected to work together on a specific task.

-Each artificial neuron is essentially a mathematical function (called a node) that receives input signals, processes them, and generates output signals passed to the next neuron.
+Each artificial neuron is essentially a mathematical function that receives input signals, processes them, and generates output signals passed to the next neuron.
 The connections between these neurons simulate synapses in the human brain.

 Thanks to this mechanism, important signals (with high weights) are propagated through the network, while noise or weak signals are suppressed.